neilg63/julian_day_converter/README.md

 ### Release Notes
 #### 0.4.4
-*Chrono 0.4.31+* is now added as a dependency with `default-features` set to false, letting developers decide which optional dependencies they need.
-However, the *std* feature set is added as a dev-dependency for the integration test and some of the above examples with the *format* method.
+*Chrono 0.4.31+* is now added as a dependency with `default-features` set to false, letting developers decide which optional features they need.
+However, the *std* feature set is added as a dev-dependency for the integration tests and examples with the *format* method.
 Thanks to [Doug A](https://github.com/DougAnderson444) for that.

 #### 0.4.3
 Two new functions were added to convert to and from unix timestamps as milliseconds and the core `NaiveDateTime::to_jd()` and `NaiveDateTime::from_jd(jd: f64)` methods now use `DateTime::from_timestamp_millis(millis: i64)` for millisecond precision.